saurabhkemekar/saurabhkemekar/README.md

 <br />

 Hi, I'm [Saurabh Kemekar](https://saurabhkemekar.github.io/Saurabh-Kemekar/), a Junior year undergraduate student in Electronics and Communication at Visvesvaraya National Institute of Technology, India.
 I have been an active member of IvLabs Robotics and AI lab of our university.
-My interest lies in the field of Computer Vision, Image Processing and Deep Learning.